JayAreP/sdp-ansible/readme.md

 export SDPHOST="10.10.10.200"
 ```

-You can then use the functions in the module manifest to perform the desired operations.
+You can then invoke the deployment meta in any desired playbook.
 ```yaml
 - hosts: localhost